NashTech-Labs/exception-handling-apache-camel-with-spring/README.md

 ## How to run the starter project?
 - To run the application: Start the applications MainApplication.java
-- We get the output as follows.
+- So Exception thrown from both routes are handled by the onException Block.
+We get the output as follows.
 ![3](https://user-images.githubusercontent.com/85616604/162896270-99b6da03-4feb-43fd-8204-e116d9068712.png)